Aysha-Mohamed/emp-info-frontend/README.md

 5. **`sass`:** Utilizing SASS for styling ensures a structured and maintainable approach to CSS, promoting a clean and organized codebase.

+## A list of the stories selected and the reason behind it

+1. ** `Screen support for color blindness` :** I made sure the app works well for people who see colors differently.
+The app uses strong contrasts, like white background with blue-black text, to make things easy to read.
+When you're picking a page in the pagination, a bar appears under the page you're on.
+This way, even if you have trouble with colors, you'll know where you are.
+The goal is to make sure everyone can use the app comfortably, no matter how they see colors.

+2. **`Responsive web design`:** The web app works smoothly on big computer screens, small mobile phones, and tablets, so anyone can use it easily.
+It's like making sure a shirt fits everyone, no matter their size.
+This way, people can enjoy the app no matter what device they have.

+3. **`Use modern CSS throughout the application`:** I chose to use modern CSS techniques like flex and grid, along with a preprocessor called Sass, to make the app's layout and design super flexible,minimalist and organized.
+These tools help us create a neat and stylish app that's easy to change and looks good on any device.

+4. **`Filter by name and office`

+5. **`Sort by name either from A to Z or Z to A`

+6. **`Enable switch between a grid and a different view`:** It's all about making sure you have the best experience, whether you prefer things neatly organized in a grid or displayed differently for a change.

+7. **`Available on a free public url`:**Available on public url so that you can access backend and frontend parts.
+Heroku was used to handle Api key storage and security.